-In FY 2022/23, data collection, research, and reporting remain significant as decision making will be based upon data extracted and reported, correlations between variables, and statistical analysis.
+In FY 2023/24, data collection, research, and reporting remain significant as decision making will be based upon data extracted and reported, correlations between variables, and statistical analysis.
 Plans include further development of data tracker definitions and working within the development of the new system(s) to expand and/or improve the capacity for data collection, measurement, and evaluation training.
 Additionally, direct collaboration with other counties will be implemented, when possible, to facilitate networking opportunities and the development of new ideas to best serve AB 109 clients.
-Lastly, Probation Department staff are currently working with KernBHRS and KCSO to release a new RFP for CBO services in 2022.
-This will ensure that vital services continue to be provided to AB 109 clients after the current round of CBO contracts expire December 31, 2022.
 The new CBO contract period will provide services for the period of calendar years 2023-2025.
+An annual report template was added in the new contracts to include consistent data elements such as demographics, drug screening, length of stay, program completion, supervision status, employment, programs and services.